Key Takeaways

 How to propagate a snake plant in soil?

-To propagate in soil, cut a healthy leaf into sections, ensuring each section is 2-4 inches long.
-Plant these sections upright into a well-draining potting mix, ensuring the cut edge is buried.
-Keep the soil slightly moist and place the pot in indirect sunlight.
+Cut a leaf into 2-4 inch sections and plant them upright in well-draining soil, burying the cut edge.
+Keep the soil slightly moist and place in indirect sunlight.

 When to propagate a snake plant?